 Potential issue of paying a criminal for committing a crime.

-This increases the likelihood of your organization (and others) being victimized in the future.
-According to the FBI, “Paying ransoms emboldens criminals to target other organizations and provides an alluring and lucrative enterprise to other criminals,” and the FBI does not recommend paying the ransom.
+This increases the likelihood of your organization, and others, being victimized in the future.
+According to the FBI, it is not recommended to pay ransoms because it encourages criminals to target other organizations and provides an incentivized enterprise to other criminals.

 In any case, if your strategy is simply to pay the ransom should the unthinkable occur, then you are placing the wellbeing of your organization, customers, employees, and stakeholders, into the hands of a criminal.
 Now, we sympathize that there will be situations where an organization is left with no other options than to pay a ransom.
 But there are things that you can do to lower the risk of ending up in that situation.